How to Grow Coral Bells (Heuchera)

 These plants aren't as picky about sunlight as most plants.
 Full sun to partial shade will be fine in northern climates.
 In southern climates, it would be best to plant them in an area with some shade.
 They will work fine in a rock garden, along the front of a wooded area or in the perennial bed.

-Coral bells do like an area that has moist, but well drained soil.
+Coral bells do like an area that has moist, but well-drained soil.
 If you plant them where water stands, they will rot.
-They like a rich soil and prefer it to have a neutral to slightly acidic PH.
+They like rich soil and prefer it to have a neutral to slightly acidic PH.

-Heuchera grows well in pots if special care is taken.
+Heuchera grow well in pots if special care is taken.
 Just be sure to fertilize every spring and keep them watered.

 A 10-10-10 NPK fertilizer will keep your plants in good shape even if you don't use the alfalfa pellets.
 Apply it monthly during the growing season.